decidables/decidables/packages/detectable/README.md

 - Resolve ambiguity between different uses of same color
   - For example, "Respond Present" as a trial type versus "Present" as a response versus "?Present?" as part of a distribution
-- Model simulations not firing response events consistently!
-  - Transition time for model "measurement" must be less than "wait" duration!
 - Use something else instead of inline code for terms?
   - Maybe remark-terms?
 - More generally, use a different method to mark "UI elements", "keywords", "math", etc...